 For whatever reason, women are more likely to be diagnosed with insomnia compared to males.
 They have a 40% greater lifetime risk of sleeplessness.
 Women are more likely to suffer from insomnia than males because of both gender and sex-based characteristics.

-Read more : How To Fix A Squeaky Bed?
-A Few Tips to Remember
+Read more : Sensory Processing Disorder And Sleep: A Few Tips to Remember

 Women are more likely to suffer from insomnia than males, but they are also more likely to suffer from a more complex form of insomnia that includes several symptoms.